-Instead, you are to design an algorithm that determines if a single person controls $> \lceil n/2 \rceil$ of the usernames, in $O(n \log n)$ time.
+Instead, you are to design a divide and conquer algorithm that determines if a single person controls > n/2 of the usernames, in $O(n \log n)$ time.
 To avoid edge cases, assume n has a nice form, e.g., a power of 2.
 You must prove that your algorithm is correct (under the assumption that SAMEPERSON and COUNTOCCURRENCES are correct).
 State and solve the recurrence for the running time of your algorithm.